 I’m going to break this process down in stages.
 It’s important for you to keep tabs on the items in these stages so get a shoebox, folder or just a special drawer to throw all the documentation in as it comes in or you gather it.

-I’m starting with the premise that you are in a scam program and want out and have received little to no benefit from the program.
+I’m starting with the premise that you are in a debt relief program you are not happy with and want out.
+I’m assuming you have received little to no benefit from the program.

 - Start with the company you are having an issue with.
 Send them a letter by certified mail, return receipt requested.